sjkingo/python-freshdesk/README.md

 A library for the [Freshdesk](http://freshdesk.com/) helpdesk system for Python 2.7 and 3.

-It is written in Python and only requires 1 external dependency: `python-requests`.

 Currently it only supports the following API features:

 * Getting a [Ticket](http://freshdesk.com/api#view_a_ticket) and filtering ticket lists